Skadar Lake National Park

 Cross the mountains to swim in the sea: Budva's old town, Sveti Stefan island, and the long beach at Buljarica are all an easy day trip away.

-We're a short drive from Podgorica airport, easy to reach from the highway, and just minutes from the entrance to Skadar Lake National Park.
+River Camp sits on the lower Morača, a short drive from Podgorica airport, easy to reach from the highway, and just minutes from the entrance to Skadar Lake National Park.

 Send us a message or just call.
 We answer in English, Montenegrin and a bit of Italian.